pingcap/docs-cn/mysql-compatibility.md

 ### Limitations of `SELECT` syntax

-- The `SELECT ...
-INTO @variable` syntax is not supported.
+- The syntax `SELECT ...
+INTO @variable` is not supported.
-- The `SELECT ...
+- The syntax `SELECT ...
 GROUP BY ...
-WITH ROLLUP` syntax is not supported.
+WITH ROLLUP` is not supported.
+- The syntax `SELECT ..
+GROUP BY expr` does not imply `GROUP BY expr ORDER BY expr` as it does in MySQL 5.7.
+TiDB instead matches the behavior of MySQL 8.0 and does not imply a default order.

 ### Views